vishaltak/gitlab-compose-kit/README.md

 It is possible to run application in `production`-like environment.

-The `RAILS_ENV=production` uses the same database, and configs, but runs application with application caching enabled.
+The `RAILS_ENV=production` uses the same database, and configs, but runs application with application caching disabled.

 To selectively run for example `web` or `sidekiq`: